Skip to Content Top

 The Estate Planning Process: What to Expect

-Families in Nassau and Suffolk counties often face planning questions that are shaped by local realities, from high real estate values to multigenerational homes and small businesses.
-A plan that works well upstate or in another state may not address how downstate property is treated in New York probate or what happens to a cooperative apartment in a Surrogate’s Court proceeding.
-We help you understand how your Long Island home, vacation property, or investment real estate will be handled so you can decide whether additional planning is needed to meet your goals.
+Families in Nassau and Suffolk counties face planning questions shaped by local realities: high real estate values, multigenerational homes, cooperative apartments, and small businesses.
+A plan designed for a lower-cost region or another state may not address how downstate property is treated in New York probate, or what happens to a cooperative apartment in a Surrogate’s Court proceeding.

-What Is Estate Planning and Why Is It Important?
+What Is Estate Planning and Why Does It Matter?

 How Do Long Island Courts Affect Estate Planning?